icarasia/nitro-ui/packages/utility-position/README.md

 ## Responsive Usage

-By default the support for responsive is `false` by default; To turn it on you will need to overwrite the $variable `$responsive-position-mobile` to `true` in your project level.
+By default the responsive support for position is `false`.
+To turn it on you will need to overwrite the variable value `$responsive-position-mobile` to `true` in your project level.

 ```html
 <div class="u-relative@mobile">u-relative</div>